 Please note that if you are selected for the Marshall Weinberg Internship Program, you must use the funding for the internship that you specified in your application.
 If you choose to complete a different internship or do not complete your internship, you must decline/return the Marshall Weinberg Internship Program funding.

 At the conclusion of the internship, you will be required to submit a 2-3 page report covering the various aspects of your internship.
-This report should be suitable for inclusion in an SEAS newsletter, SEAS Internship Website, and for review by the donor, Marshall Weinberg.
+This report should be suitable for inclusion in the SEAS newsletter, SEAS Internship Website, and for review by the donor, Marshall Weinberg.
 This report should include the name of the organization where you worked, an overview of the work that you did, and a brief explanation of how the internship aided you in your professional development.
 Complete details for this report will be sent to you when you are notified of receipt of the award.

 If you are selected for the Marshall Weinberg Internship Program, your internship host will be notified via email of your expected start and end dates, the number of work hours you specified, and the amount of your internship stipend.
 The internship host is under no obligation to provide any additional funding for the work dates/times that you specified in your proposal.
 You will also be carbon copied on this email.
 If the internship host decides to supplement your internship stipend, that is between you and the internship host.